jibanCat/gp_qso_redshift/CDDF_analysis/README_catalog_zprior.md

 * `normalization_min_lambda`: This is not used in the script anymore since we don't normalize during preloading.

-processed_zqso_only_qsos_dr12q-100_uniformprior.mat
+processed_zqso_only_qsos_dr12q-100.mat
 ------------------------

-The results of the redshift estimations on the 158979 (158841 after removing NaN results) nonfiltered lines of sight (`filter_flags == 0` in `zqso_only_catalog.mat`).
+The results of the redshift estimations on the 162861 (158821 after removing NaN results) nonfiltered lines of sight (`filter_flags == 0` in `zqso_only_catalog.mat`).
+Note: the test_ind here is a little bit different from the uniform prior run, due to data-driven prior run was an earlier version.
+The result in the paper used the uniform prior run.

 * `all_exceptions`: all the empty spectra in `preloaded_qsos.mat`.
 * `all_posdeferrors`: all spectra encountered MATLAB's positive definite errors